usds/ditap-curriculum-update/3_Curriculum/3C_DITAP-Adaptation-Curriculum/3C.1_DITAP-Product-Thinking-And-Acquistions-Curriculum/Module 4/Agile Rituals Meet Federal Oversight.md

 **Procurement alignment**

 * The COR attends to observe planned work, identify complexity, and assess potential risks.
-* The PO and COR document sprint goals, caveats, and key assumptions—establishing a shared baseline for tracking performance.
+* The PO and COR document sprint goals, caveats, and key assumptions, establishing a shared baseline for tracking performance.
 * Early warning signs (e.g., ambiguous requirements or resourcing constraints) can be flagged and escalated to the Contracting Officer (CO) if needed.

 **Why it matters**